 Because the U.S., unlike almost every other country in the world, taxes on the basis of citizenship rather than residency, the new law immediately caused major problems for American expats around the world – almost as soon as it was signed, even though it was years before it came into force – and thus far not much has been done to address these problems.
 This is widely seen as the reason that the numbers of Americans renouncing their citizenships every year since 2010 has soared.

-Editor's note: This piece was updated on July 26 to clarify details of the manner in which the ECJ ruled in Schrems I and Schrems II.
+Editor's note: This piece was updated on July 26 to clarify details of the manner in which the CJEU ruled in Schrems I and Schrems II.